-How to Pan-Fry Lamb Chops
+How to Sear Lamb Chops

-When ready to grill, preheat the grill on medium-high.
-Remove the excess marinade from the chops and add to the preheated grill.
-Cook for about 3 minutes on each side until cooked to your desired doneness.
-Use a thermometer to check the temp: 145°F for medium-rare, 160°F for medium, or 170°F for well done.
-Be careful to not overcook as that will make the chops tough.
+- Use a thermometer: Use a meat thermometer to check the internal temperature for doneness: 145°F for medium-rare, 160°F for medium, or 170°F for well done.
+Be careful to not overcook as that makes the chops tough.

 Serving Lamb Chops

-Storing Leftover Lamb Chops
+Storing Leftover Seared Lamb Chops

 More Lamb Recipes